A RARE VIEW OF WHAT'S POSSIBLE

 Patients are at risk of infection, stromal ulceration, perforation, scarring, and permanent vision loss if defects don’t heal quickly enough.

-estimated incidence ofestimated incidence of
+Estimated incidence of

 Representative Images of a KPI-012 PCED Phase 1b Study Patient Eye